This blog was originally posted on April 8, 2021, and updated with new information on May 31, 2023.

 The Ideal Group Size: For school-aged children, we recommend a 1:8 child ratio.
 For every eight children your center cares for, you should plan to employ at least one trained staff member.
 And as always, check your local regulations to ensure this child ratio is adequate for your area.

 It’s important to remember that no two children are the same.
-While the childcare age groups outlined above are good guidelines, not every kid fits perfectly into them.
+While the early childhood age ranges outlined above are good guidelines, not every kid fits perfectly into them.
 That’s why it’s so important to be in regular contact with the parents of the children you look after.

-Give them regular updates on the development of their child.
-If necessary, work out custom development plans (within reason) for children with specific needs.
+Give parents regular updates on the development of their child.
+If necessary, work out custom development plans for children with specific needs.